-No longer surprisingly, but nonetheless, I often find that folks try to tell themselves they have 2 sets of values – 2 ways of life, because they believe that they are one way at work and another way at home.
+No longer surprisingly, I often find that folks try to tell themselves they have 2 sets of values – 2 ways of life, because they believe that they are one way at work and another way at home.
 The truth is, however, you are who you are everywhere you go.
 Values are what lead you, what outwardly define you, and how you walk in the world.
 If you value competitiveness and winning above all else, that will be demonstrated no matter where you are.

 If you value your intuitive nature, your inner-knowing, and your connection to a Divine presence, you will see yourself in this world in a particular way whether in your personal or professional relationships.
 If you value integrity, respect, honesty, and the connection of all beings, you will approach life and all your relationships with compassion, generosity, and empathy.
 A wonderful result of this choice is that you are more at peace with yourself as a constant not just after a win.

 Since all of us want to be seen, having that as an acclaimed value impacts how you treat everyone in your life.
 That is powerful and in a professional setting it results in a productive, invested team because they feel appreciated and significant.
 Honestly sharing your dream and vision for your company or your department will come to be what inspires your team to work with you, frequently making it their dream as well.
 More and more we read that for millennials, this is imperative if they are to remain with your company.
 Touching the heart of someone calls them to connect far more than simply connecting with their head.
 It is where their commitment to you comes from.
-How much do you value or are you willing to work for that level of connection?
+How much do you value, or are you willing to work for, that level of connection?

-Most definitely, you are not your fears or your behavior; ever, and when you are in defense you are simply acting out past learned reactionary behavior.
+Most definitely, you are not your fears or your behavior; and when you are in defense you are simply acting out past learned reactionary behavior.
 Your developed Emotional Intelligence allows you to recognize that and integrate your current wisdom in all situations as a way of life.
-Thankfully, it’s never too late and the truth is your values support your full transformation into the person you choose to be and the life purpose you are here to accomplish.
+Thankfully, it’s never too late and the truth is that your values support your full transformation into the person you choose to be and the life purpose you are here to accomplish.
 Being truthful to yourself in word and deed is the starting point.